May-Tove/smartcart/README.md

 To get the project running on your local machine, follow these steps:

-Clone the repository rom GitHub

-Install the dependencies by running
+Clone the repository rom GitHub and install the dependencies by running

-    npm install
+    npm i

 ### Running